 Saanvi walks briskly down the face of the hill that gently slopes to the bay where we tied the vessel.
 She is not quite running, but she allows the frantic downwind to help increase her speed.

 “Saanvi?”
 I call out to her, but she does not hear me.
 It is possible that she is ignoring me, but that is not Saanvi.
 Regardless, I can only go so fast, so I am falling behind.
 I can see the metal of the research vessel blink in and out in the brilliant sun.
 I estimate, judged by wind and current, that we have three hours on the sea before we reach the research facility.
 Three hours of silence?
 Will Saanvi ever speak again?

 The volcanic dirt clings to my boots.
-I stop and initiate a pulse to knock the dust off, but it’s fruitless.
+I stop and initiate an electrical pulse to knock the dust off, but it’s fruitless.
 Pulses do not work when shoes are caked in dry mud.
 Foolish of me to waste my energy.
 I am more human now than ever, I think, for I have knowingly wasted energy on a whim.
 And… I know I hate this dirt.
 This volcanic mud.
 The black and the red hues.
 I don’t even want to look at it any further.
 I close my eyes, and I still see black and red volcanic mud.
-I’d rather see Saanvi when I close my eyes than…black.
-Red.
+I’d rather see Saanvi when I close my eyes than…red mud.
 I stomp the ground as I take new steps.
 Frustrating.
 I hate this situation.
 I wish only to make it better.
 I wish only for Saanvi to talk again.

-“Don’t run, Little Eric.”
+“Don’t run, Little Eric!”

-But I run!
+But I do run!
 To see her is a Picture I take her hand, To hear her is a Tune and she laughs when I stumble.
 As innocent as June

 To know her not: Affliction -- To own her for a Friend -- A warmth as near as if the Sun -- Were shining in your Hand.